4 Ways to Save on End-of-Summer Travel

 It’s hard to believe, but summer is already more than half over.
 August is approaching quickly, and it's a great month to plan an end-of-summer vacation.
 Since most people travel in early-to-mid-summer, you can save money by planning a trip later in the year, and by following some money-saving tips.

 1. Utilize your credit cards and points to save on flights and hotel stays.

-- British Airways Visa -- When you sign up for this card and send $2,000 in the first three months of membership, you'll get 50,000 British Airways Avios miles, and earn three Avios miles per dollar on British Airways purchases, plus one mile per dollar on everything else.
+- British Airways Visa Signature Card -- When you sign up for this card and spend $3,000 in the first three months of membership, you'll get 50,000 British Airways Avios miles, and earn three Avios miles per dollar on British Airways purchases, plus one mile per dollar on everything else.
 For more information, check out our blog post on how to get the most out of your British Airways Visa sign up bonus!

 2. Use discounts (You knew that was coming!)

 - Expedia -- For a limited time, you can save up to 100 percent off your flights when you book a flight and a hotel together on Expedia.

 - Southwest Airlines -- Save up to $200 on a Disney Vacation when you book with Southwest before 8/3!

 - Emirates -- Emirates is currently running a major sale on flights around the world, with departure cities all over the U.S.